enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 ARGUS: Directly capture the image, and turn it into signals.
 For that you need 3 things:
 	1. A glass mounted computer, A portable computer (Visual Processing Unit, VPU) that turns the image into electrical stimuli.
 An external coil that will transmit the signal by RF to the internal parts
 	2. Then in the internal parts, we have an internal coil that will reviec the RF into and convert in back in electrical power.
-Then, There'S this ASIC
+Then, There'S this ASIC Application-Specific-Integrated-Circuit (ASIC that will generate the appropriate electrical pulses based on the recieved datta
+	3- And finally the most imprtant, the micro electrode, 6* 10